Meteorological history of Hurricane Patricia: Landfall and dissipation

 Late on October 23, radar imagery depicted the formation of a secondary outer eyewall, indicative of an eyewall replacement cycle.
 By 20:30 UTC, the final pass by reconnaissance, the hurricane's flight-level winds fell by 60 mph and its central pressure rose at 8 mbar (hPa; 8 mbar) per hour.
 Coinciding with the eyewall replacement cycle was an increase in southwesterly wind shear, a factor that further accelerated Patricia's degradation.
 The hurricane's eye soon became cloud-filled and rapid weakening ensued at an unprecedented pace.

-At 23:00 UTC, the cyclone made landfall at Cuixmala in the municipality of La Huerta, Jalisco—about 55 mi west-northwest of Manzanillo—with winds of 150 mph and an estimated pressure of 932 mbar (hPa; 932 mbar).
-This made Patricia the strongest hurricane to strike Mexico's Pacific coast, exceeding an unnamed storm in 1959 and Madeline in 1976 (the latter of which has not been reanalyzed).
+At 23:00 UTC, the cyclone made landfall at Cuixmala in the municipality of La Huerta, Jalisco—about 55 mi west-northwest of Manzanillo—with estimated winds of 150 mph and an estimated pressure of 932 mbar (hPa; 932 mbar).
+This made Patricia the strongest hurricane recorded at the time to strike Mexico's Pacific coast, exceeding an unnamed storm in 1959 and Madeline in 1976 (the latter of which has not been reanalyzed); Patricia's record was later surpassed by Hurricane Otis in 2023.
 Although Patricia was operationally thought to have made landfall as a Category 5 hurricane with winds of 165 mph and a pressure of 920 mbar (hPa; 920 mbar), reanalysis of available data suggested that the hurricane weakened more rapidly than originally thought: an automated station in Cuixmala measured a pressure of 934.2 mbar, while Josh Morgerman in Emiliano Zapata, just inside the eye of Patricia, measured a pressure of 937.8 mbar (hPa; 937.8 mbar).
 His observations also indicated a pressure gradient of 11 mbar (hPa; 11 mbar) per nautical mile.